Large induced subgraph with a given pathwidth in outerplanar graphs: Proof of main results

-\begin{proof}[Proof of Theorem~$\ref{thm:main2}$] We construct an outerplanar graph satisfying the condition, which is shown in Figure~\ref{fig1} and denoted by $H$.
-This graph is obtained from three maximal outerplanar graphs $H_1,H_2,H_3$ with $M_k+1$ vertices, which satisfies $pw(H_i) \ge k+1$ for each $i \in \{1,2,3\}$, and an additional vertex $x$ joined two adjacent vertices of $H_i$ for each $i \in \{1,2,3\}$, where the two vertices lie on the boundary of the outer face of $H_i$.
-Note that $|V(H)| = 3M_k+4$.
+We prove the former statement (the latter is similarly proved by replacing an outerplane graph $O_s$ with a graph of order $M_{k,\ell}+1$ with treewidth $k$ and pathwidth $\ell+1$).
+We construct an outerplane graph $J$ satisfying the condition.
+The graph $J$ is obtained from three maximal outerplane graphs $O_1,O_2$ and $O_3$ of order $M^o_{\ell}+1$ with pathwidth $\ell+1$, and an additional vertex $x$ joined two adjacent vertices of $O_s$ for each $s \in \{1,2,3\}$, where the two vertices lie on the boundary of the infinite face of $O_s$.
+Note that $|V(J)| = 3M^o_{\ell}+4$.
+For each $i$, let $G_i$ be $i$ disjoint copies of $J$.